johink/willsmith/README.md

 > formed one of three different winning configurations:  a ring, fork, or
 > bridge.

-Included agent types:
+#### Included agent types:
-- MCTSAgent:  runs the aforementioned algorithm for action selection
-- RandomAgent: randomly chooses an action from the action space on each turn
-- HumanAgent: prompts user for action to take
+- MCTSAgent
+> Planning agent that makes decisions based on Monte Carlo Tree Search.
+>
+> Computes as many runs as possible in the time alloted, where a run
+> consists of the following stages:
+>
+> >  Selection       -   Start at root, use UCB to choose actions until
+> >                        action does not produce child
+> >  Expansion       -   Create new node
+> >  Simulation      -   Play out game until reaching a terminal state
+> >  Backpropagation -   Update win/trial counters for new node and all parents
+>
+> Then, it chooses the action with the most trials and returns that.

+- RandomAgent
+> Agent that chooses random actions regardless of the game state.

+- HumanAgent
+> Agent that relies on user input to make action choices.

 ## To Run

 Run `python main.py -h` to see the available options for games and agents.
-An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with an MCTS agent against a random selection agent and a default time-allowed of 1 second.
+An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with a MCTSAgent against a RandomAgent with a default time-allowed of 1 second.